 Recognizing that this is a critical challenge for the medical profession and the overall healthcare system, the MSSNY Committee on Physician Wellness and Resilience (see members here) addresses ways to help our colleagues understand the issues, develop skills to manage their own stress, and have a resource to turn to.

 We have gathered a compendium of relevant articles that will help you understand and cope with the universal issue of physician stress and burnout.
 Material on this topic is abundant, and we have organized these important articles by dividing them into four sections, based on the reader’s perspective:

-We have written 5 articles that cover individual and organizational interventions that will help you understand and cope with the universal issue of physician stress and burnout
+Here are five articles the committee has written that cover individual and organizational interventions that will help you understand and cope with the universal issue of physician stress and burnout